MeyGen: History

-In October 2010, the newly named "MeyGen" tidal project from the nearby Castle of Mey and "Gen" for generation was created by a consortium of Atlantis Resources Limited and Morgan Stanley and received operational lease from the Crown Estate to a 400 MW project for 25 years.
+In October 2010, the newly named "MeyGen" tidal project from the nearby Castle of Mey and "Gen" for generation was created by a consortium of Atlantis Resources Limited and Morgan Stanley and received an operational lease from the Crown Estate to accommodate a 400 MW project for 25 years.
 In 2011 Norwegian partners Statkraft pulled out of the project.

 A consent was granted in 2013, under Section 36 of the Electricity Act, to construct up to 61 two- or three-bladed turbines with a total installed capacity of 86 MW.
 This was subject to construction in a phased manner so that potential environmental impacts could be understood.
 Each turbine was limited to 16–20 m in rotor diameter, rated at 1.0–2.4 MW, and connected to the grid by 6.6 kV cables.

 Marine Scotland granted the project a license in January 2014.
 This initially only lasted until the end of 2020, but was extended in July 2016 to cover the period until 1 January 2041 or 25 years after completion of phase 1a.

 Construction work on the project started in January 2015, building an access road towards the sea where the onshore power conversion building would be located.

 In November 2016, the first turbine (TTG1) was installed, and in December it was announced that it had begun full power operations.
-TTG1, 2 and 3 were supplied by Andritz Hydro Hammerfest, and was joined by one further AR1500 turbines developed by Atlantis Resources with design support from Lockheed Martin.
+TTG1, 2 and 3 were supplied by Andritz Hydro Hammerfest, and were joined by one further AR1500 turbine developed by Atlantis Resources with design support from Lockheed Martin.
 All four turbines were installed by February 2017, with the marine works undertaken by James Fisher Marine Services (previously Mojo Maritime).
 Phase 1 (formerly called Phase 1a) began operations in April 2018.
 Phase 1 is still in operation, with one Andritz Hydro Hammerfest machine having been continuously subsea and in operation since 2018.

 Some elements of the project were constructed outside the licensed area; however, after statutory consultation, Marine Scotland varied the license in September 2017 to extend the consented site area.
 It was considered there were no additional impacts and that asking for full removal may have had adverse impacts.